 - 75-300 mm a zoom lens for shooting further animals

 Do not rely in just one battery.
 You will probably need extra, especially if due to electricity cuts you’re unable to fully charge your battery.

 I bet you’ll take thousands of pictures in burst mode as I love to do.
 My recommendation is always using a SD card with enough space to shoot thousands of pictures in RAW.
 That’s why I always travel with this 128GB SD card that I can totally recommend.

 iPhone makes taking photos always easier, and I love it especially for shooting slo-mo videos with my gimbal.
-I’ve just upgraded to Iphone 8 Plus which gets outstanding pictures even in low-light conditions (that’s one reason why iPhones are that expensive!).
+Upgrade to iPhone’s latest version to get outstanding photos and videos even in low-light conditions – one of the main reasons why iPhones are that expensive!